 - We follow the National Curriculum 2014

-- Teachers follow the White Rose Long Term Plans and these are available here:
+- Teachers follow the White Rose Long Term Plans.
+Links to each year group can be found below.

 - Teachers use the White Rose Materials to help them plan the learning journey for each unit block.
 Small steps are planned and children’s previous and next steps learning are planned into challenges.

 - I.C.T. resources are also used to support the teaching of Mathematics, including the Interactive Teaching Programmes and various other resources designed for the Interactive Whiteboard